 Now the bad news: While Yandex’s algorithms are less sophisticated than Google, they have elements that make it difficult for outsiders – including a higher weighting on geolocation.

-The paid system is obviously more flexible in this regard and compared to Google, Facebook, and Bing it tends to be less expensive per click.
-For example, ranking #1 for “casino” would cost over $55 per click in the U.S. and only $0.80 on Yandex.
-Of course, that’s an English word but even the Russian “казино” is only $1.02.
+The paid system is obviously more flexible in this regard, and compared to Google, Facebook, and Microsoft Bing, it tends to be less expensive per click.
+For example, ranking #1 for “casino” would cost over $55 per click in the U.S. and only $0.82 on Yandex.
+Of course, that’s an English word, but even the Russian “казино” is only $1.54.

 A few valuable pieces on marketing on Yandex can be found at: